 Unlike many NVOCCs, they can arrange for intermodal transportation for both international and domestic movement of goods.
 In this way, they can make the import/export process a lot simpler.

 Freight forwarders establish close relationships with a multitude of carriers and even use NVOCCs themselves sometimes.
 This often means that they get access to exclusive prices that their clients can then benefit from.
-This is especially the case for individuals and small companies who would otherwise be required to pay premium rates for their few containers.
+This is especially the case for individuals and small companies who would otherwise be required to pay premium rates for their low volume of containers.

 How much does freight forwarding cost?

-Most freight forwarders will charge a handling fee, a flat sum, which they will likely be able to quote in advance when provided with the specific details of the required shipments.
-In addition to this, they often handle the various costs involved in the transportation of goods, which may include:
+Most freight forwarders will charge a handling fee, a flat sum, which they will likely be able to quote in advance when provided with the specific details of the required shipment(s).
+In addition, they often handle the various costs involved in the transportation of goods, which may include:

 - Carrier costs